By Carl Strohmeyer

 *TMC Pond Advantage Premium VERY High Output UVC Sterilizer

-I do not recommend the Pond Master Submersible & especially the Becket filters as they come out of the box; they clog easily and are not efficient filters unless modified.
+I generally do not recommend the Pond Master Submersible & especially the Becket filters as they come out of the box; they clog easily and are not efficient filters unless modified.

 Pondmaster Submersible Pond Filters UNIQUELY sold ONLY at AAP with Volcanic Filter Media